-Travel medicine is a medical specialty dedicated to the prevention and management of health problems of international travelers.
+Travel medicine is a medical speciality dedicated to the prevention and management of health problems of international travellers.

 The role of travel physicians is multifaceted:

-- Inform the traveler of the risks involved;
+- Informing the traveller of the risks involved;

 - Preparing them for their trip (jet lag, motion sickness, etc.);

-- Take care of the traveler on his return in the event of any pathological problems.
+- Take care of him on his return in case of possible pathological disorders.

-Some vaccinations (typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis, for example) are only given in specialized centers after consultation with a travel doctor.
-Some can only be given in Centers of the Public Sector (public hospitals).
-Do not hesitate to contact us for more information.
+Some vaccinations (e.g. typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis) are only administered in specialised centres after consultation with a travel doctor, and some vaccinations can only be given in public sector centres (public hospitals).

 What are the main diseases affecting travelers?

 Some of the major traveler's illnesses include :

 - Traveler's diarrhea: it is mostly related to the consumption of soiled food (e.g., unwashed fruits and vegetables) or soiled water and usually does not lead to complications.

 - Diseases transmitted by mosquito bites such as malaria, dengue fever, and chikungunya for example.